guotong1988/guotong1988.github.io/research/_posts/2023-04-01-auto-self-correct-chatgpt.md

 The ASC-GPT contains these sub-modules:

+##### Similar Text Search System

-1, The keyword-based coded search system that can find the related data in the whole fine-tune train-dataset.
+The keyword-based coded search system that can find the related data in the whole fine-tune train-dataset.

+##### The Ability To Chat With Human

-2, The chat dataset that can train ChatGPT to chat with human, which can accept these human instructions:
+The chat dataset that can train ChatGPT to chat with human, which can accept these human instructions:

-2.1, Instruction that ask ChatGPT to call the search system to find the related data.
+1, Instruction that ask ChatGPT to call the search system to find the related data.

-2.2, Instruction that confirm to do the correction of related data, when human think ChatGPT is wrong.
+2, Instruction that confirm to do the correction of related data, when human think ChatGPT is wrong.

+##### The Data Editing Module

-3, The editing/replacing module for related data, which is also a coded system.
+The editing/replacing module for fetched related data, which is also a coded system.

 ### Conclusion